- [Total: 3 Average: 1.7]

 Collateral Damage would compete for audiences looking for action fare with the equally expensive MGM fiasco Rollerball.
 Big Fat Liar was the other wide opener that weekend.
 Reviews were awful.
 With Schwarzenegger’s star power declining after each of his recent releases, 1999’s End Of Days and the 2000 flop The 6th Day, Collateral Damage won the very slow weekend at the box office with $15,058,432 in 2,824 theaters.
 The film declined 44.1% in its second frame to $8,413,022 holding off the Bruce Willis flop Hart’s War which entered the market and then it sank 54.2% to $3,855,353 in its third frame.
 Collateral Damage closed its domestic run with a disappointing $40,077,257.

-Warner Bros distributed the pic in most overseas territories and Collateral Damage was Schwarzenegger’s lowest grossing movie since his mid 1980’s fare.
+Warner Bros distributed the pic in most overseas markets and Collateral Damage was Schwarzenegger’s lowest grossing movie since his mid 1980’s fare.
 Collateral Damage opened in the UK with an awful $622,086 and closed with $1,176,632.
 Japan posted the highest gross with $7.3 million and overseas total was just $38.3 million.
 With a $78.3 million worldwide total, Warner Bros would see back about $43 million after theaters take their percentage of the gross, which is less than what WB spent just on P&A costs.